 All students taking this course will be expected to have instrumental or vocal tuition for the duration of the course, either through the school or privately, as this will prepare them for the performance component.
-Students who take Music GCSE will have their instrumental lessons at Knole heavily subsidised by the school as long as they attend a music club or ensemble.
+Students who take Music BTEC will have their instrumental lessons at Knole heavily subsidised by the school as long as they attend a weekly music club or ensemble.
+It is expected that students taking this course commit to at least one music extracurricular club.

-There are many opportunities that follow on from GCSE music.
-If you are interested in studying the subject further then music would help you with further studies in Music, Performing Arts and Music Technology.
-After your studies, there are many options open to someone interested in music: DJ, recording engineer, performer, composer, teacher, arts management and the recording industry (management, promotions etc.).
-Lastly, music is a fantastic hobby!
+There are many opportunities that follow on from studying Music at KS4.
+The course leads to progression to the Level 3 BTEC offered in Sixth Form.
+If you are interested in studying the subject further then the course would help you with further studies in Music, Performing Arts and Music Technology.
+After your studies, there are many options open to someone interested in music: performer, DJ, recording engineer, arrange, composer, teacher, arts management and the recording industry (management, promotions etc.).
+Lastly, music is also a fantastic hobby!